glaubermagal/glaubermagal/README.md

 <br />
 <br />

-Hi, I'm Glauber, a Full Stack Engineer from 🇧🇷 Brazil.
-I'm a creative problem solving enthusiast, with a constantly growing love for science, history, philosophy, mathematics and languages.
+Hi, I'm Glauber, a Full Stack Engineer from Brazil 🇧🇷 with a passion for creative problem-solving.
+I have a constantly growing interest in various subjects such as science, mathematics, and languages.
+My diverse interests and skills help me bring a unique perspective to my work and allow me to approach problems from multiple angles.

 <!--
 **Some fun facts:**